Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 This page has been written and edited by a team of experienced legal writers .
 This page was approved by Managing Partner, Michael Saile who has more than 20 years of legal experience as a personal injury attorney.

-Dog bites often leave victims with severe injuries, mounting medical bills, and emotional trauma.
-Victims can seek compensation from dog owners, but the path to recovery is not always straightforward.
-Pennsylvania’s dog bite laws can be complicated, allowing the dog’s owner to raise defenses and avoid liability.
-Thus, enlisting the help of an experienced dog bite injury lawyer in Pennsylvania is critical.
+Unfortunately, animal attacks and dog bites happen, often leaving victims with severe injuries, mounting medical bills, and emotional trauma.
+Victims can seek compensation from dog owners, but the path to justice is not always straightforward.
+Pennsylvania’s dog bite laws are complicated, allowing the dog owner to raise defenses and avoid liability.
+That makes it critical to enlist the help of an experienced Pennsylvania dog bite lawyer.

 If you or a loved one has suffered a dog bite injury, our award-winning lawyers are here to help.
 Our attorneys have a proven record of recovering compensation for dog bite victims to cover expenses such as medical bills, lost wages, and pain and suffering.
 Contact us today for a free consultation to discuss your case.